-Overall, revenue was \$ 9,478 under budget.
-Actual intergovernmental revenue was lower than budget by \$ 14,587, while miscellaneous revenue was over budget by \$ 3,122.
-The rest of the revenues were accurately budgeted for as the next largest variance is \$ 1,584 over budget in property taxes, which is less than a 1 % budget variance.
+Overall, revenue was \$ 8,121 under budget.
+Actual intergovernmental revenue was lower than budget by \$ 6,839 and actual property tax revenue was lower than budget by \$ 6,569, while charges for service revenue was over budget by \$ 3,045.
+The rest of the revenues were accurately budgeted for as the next largest variance is \$ 1,450 over budget in miscellaneous revenues.

-Overall, expenditures were \$ 42,320, or 2.6%, over budget in 2009.
-The majority of the difference is in capital outlay which was \$ 48,222 over budget.
-This is due to the new mowers that were purchased.
+Overall, expenditures were \$ 13,993, or 0.9%, over budget in 2010.
+The majority of the difference is in capital outlay, which was \$ 43,388 over budget due to the new golf carts that were purchased through a capital lease for the golf course.

-As illustrated on Graph 8, the fund balance and cash balance in the General Fund increased significantly in 2009.
-Cash increased during 2009 by approximately 21.6%, while fund balance increased 16.9%.
+As illustrated on Graph 8, the fund balance and cash balance in the General Fund increased in 2010.
+Cash increased during 2010 by approximately 6.6%, while fund balance increased 6.1%.
 We commend the City and its administration for its focus and dedication in maintaining its General Fund balance at levels that can adequately fund operations and provide sufficient reserves to fund small projects without incurring bond issuance costs.